PrincipalMomentAnalysis/PrincipalMomentAnalysisApp/README.md

 * Points: Enable/disable drawing of the sample points and choose their size.
 * Lines: Enable/disable drawing of the simplex edges and choose line width.
 * Triangles: Enable/disable drawing of the simplex facets and choose opacity.

+Press the "Show Plot" button to open the plot in a new window.

 ### Export Principal Moment Axes